mijailr/mijailr.github.io/_posts/2020-03-11-dynamic-git-config-use-diferent-profiles-per-folder.md

 date: 2020-03-11 23:06 -0500
 ---

-Some times we need to use diferent git profiles to have meaningfull commits signatures when we need to use work profiles or personal profiles.
+Some times we need to use different git profiles to have meaningful commits signatures when we need to use work profiles or personal profiles.

 You can do this if you use `git >= 2.13` with the rule `includeIf` you can choose when to use a particular profile when you are on a specific folder or subfolders.